Trauma (I Prevail album)

-Trauma is the second studio album by American rock band I Prevail, released on March 29, 2019.
+Trauma is the second studio album by the American rock band I Prevail, released on March 29, 2019.
 The album was the fourth best-selling album of the week in the US upon release, and its second single, "Breaking Down", hit the top 10 of the Billboard Mainstream Rock Songs chart in May 2019.
 Two Grammy nominations were received in relation to the album: Trauma received a nomination for Grammy Award for Best Rock Album, while the song "Bow Down" received a nomination for the Grammy Award for Best Metal Performance.